Skip to main content

 Is travel insurance required?

-Yes, we strongly recommend purchasing travel insurance that covers medical emergencies, trip cancellations, and other unexpected events during your travel.
+Yes, we strongly recommend purchasing travel insurance that covers medical emergencies, trip cancellations, and other unexpected events during your travel to Nepal.

 Will there be an English-speaking guide?